Maximum smoothed likelihood estimators for the interval censoring model: Introduction

 The MSLE $\hat F_n$ is now defined as the distribution function, maximizing the criterion function

 as a function of the distribution function $F$.
-But in practice we discretize, and maximize:
+But in practice we discretize, and maximize

-over all distribution functions $F$, where $0=t_0<t_1,\dots<t_m=M$ are the points of a grid, and $d_i=t_i-t_{i-1}$, $i=1,\dots,m$.
+over all distribution functions $F$, where $0=t_0<t_1,\ldots,<t_m=M$ are the points of a grid and $d_i=t_i-t_{i-1}$, $i=1,\ldots,m$.

-Note that $\ell(F)$ is a smoothed log likelihood for $F$, and therefore the maximizing (sub-)distribution function $F$ is called the maximum smoothed likelihood estimator (MSLE).
-Also note that the maximization of (\ref{criterion_function1}) is the same as the minimization of the Kullback-Leibler distance
+Note that $\ell(F)$ is a smoothed log likelihood for $F$ and, therefore, the maximizing (sub)distribution function $F$ is called the maximum smoothed likelihood estimator (MSLE).
+Also note that the maximization of (\ref{criterionfunction1}) is the same as the minimization of the Kullback--Leibler distance

-where $\tilde g_{ni}$ and $\tilde g_n$ are kernel estimates of the densities $g_i$ and $g$, computed in the same way as the estimates $h_{ni}$ and $\tilde h_n$ (but without the indicators $\dd_{ij}$).
+where $\tilde g_{ni}$ and $\tilde g_n$ are kernel estimates of the densities $g_i$ and $g$, computed in the same way as the estimates $h_{ni}$ and $\tilde h_n$ (but without the indicators $\Delta_{ij}$).

 Defining the SMLE (smoothed maximum likelihood estimator) is somewhat easier.
-If we have computed the ordinary MLE $\hat F_n$, we simply define the SMLE $F_n^{SML}(x)$ by
+If we have computed the ordinary MLE $\hat F_n$, we simply define the SMLE $F_n^{\SML}(x)$ by

-where $K$ is of type (\ref{def_K}) again.
-A picture of the MLE, the MSLE and the SMLE for a sample of size $n=1000$ from an exponential distribution function is shown in Figure \ref{fig:SMLE_MSLE}.
-A picture of the bivariate observation density $g$, with $\e=0.1$, is shown in figure \ref{fig:g}.
+where $K$ is of type (\ref{defK}) again.
+A picture of the MLE, the MSLE and the SMLE for a sample of size $n=1000$ from an exponential distribution function is shown in Figure~\ref{figSMLEMSLE}.
+A picture of the bivariate observation density $g$, with $\varepsilon =0.1$, is shown in Figure~\ref{figg}.